brianzhang01/popsim-notes/README.md

         * Further dev benchmarking
         * Challenges (DREAM)
         * Standardization of input
-    + Andrew: How do we get funding?
+    + Andy: How do we get funding?
 In the absence of funding, how do we get devlopers?
         * Jerome: developers is what we need
     + Georgia Tsambos: we can convert from SLiM, but it sounds like your model checking process depends on things that happen in msprime
-        * Andrew, Andy: we should be agnostic to simulator?
+        * Andy, Andy: we should be agnostic to simulator?
     + Ariella Gladstein: propose that developers have to submit a Docker image
     + Jedidiah Carlson: how do we plan on publishing these extensions?
 Another big paper, or multiple small individual contributions?
 - Extensions